dolittle/establish-context-action/README.md

 # GitHub Action - Establish Context
 This GitHub action establishes the context for a release.
-It outputs whether a release should be triggered, the release type (major, minor, patch, prerelease), which version the repository is currently on and whether or not the release was triggered as part of a cascading release.
+It outputs whether a release should be triggered, the release type (major, minor, patch, prerelease) and which version the repository is currently on

 When workflow is triggered by a [pull_request event](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull-request-event-pull_request) with `type = closed` it will look for major, minor and patch labels on the pull request and